Proven-Paradox/shaper-system/Modules/Summoning.md

 #### Mobile
 Passive
-Attacker Allies can move two Squares for free each turn, one Square more than other summons can move freely.
+Attacker Allies can move two Squares for free each turn.

 #### Strike
 Attack